NVIDIAGameWorks/Blast/docs/api/extensions/ext_serialization.rst

 **The low-level serializers are automatically loaded into an ExtSerialization when it is created.**

+To load serializers for ExtTk assets, you must also load the extension :ref:`pageexttkserialization`.
+See the documentation for that module.

+..
-To load serializers for Tk and ExtPhysX assets, you must also load the extensions :ref:`pageexttkserialization` and :ref:`pageextpxserialization`, respectively.
-See the documentation for those modules.
+   To load serializers for ExtPhysX assets, you must also load the extension :ref:`pageextpxserialization`.
+See the documentation for that module.

 Each serializer is capable of reading (and writing, if it is not read-only) a single data type in a single encoding (format).
 Some serializers are read-only, in order to read legacy formats.